papivot/pace-docs/PKS Logging using syslog.md

 * Syslog endpoint - `logs3.papertrailapp.com`for this lab
 * Syslog port - `39458` for this lab
 * TLS enabled/disabled - `Enabled` for this lab.
-* `Enable Log Sink Resource`
+* `Enable Log Sink Resource` should be enabled on the PKS tile.

+## PKS Control plane

+To enable logging of the PKS control plane, within
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4ODI4OTk0MiwyMTA2OTE0ODQ3LDEyMj
-Y5ODIzODldfQ==
+eyJoaXN0b3J5IjpbNzMwMTc3MTExLDIxMDY5MTQ4NDcsMTIyNj
+k4MjM4OV19
 -->